mapeditor/tiled/docs/manual/automapping.rst

-Automapping is an advanced tool to automatically search certain combinations of tiles across layers in a map and to replace these parts by other combination.
-This allows the user to draw structures with a minimum of time spent and the Automapping will be able to generate a rather complex scenario, which would need lots more time if manually crafted.
+Automapping is an advanced tool to automatically search certain combinations of tiles across layers in a map and to replace these parts with another combination.
+This allows the user to draw structures quickly and Automapping will generate a complex scenario from them, which would have taken much more time if manually crafted.

-So the goal of Automapping is that you only need to draw within one layer and everything else is setup for you.
+The goal of Automapping is that you only need to draw within one layer and everything else is setup for you.
 This brings some advantages:

 -  **Working speed** - you need less time to setup a map.
 -  **Less errors** - the main reason is to reduce the error rate.
-If you have setup the rules properly, there is no hidden error.
+If you have setup the rules properly, there are no hidden errors.

 External Links
 --------------